 At the initial screen, this awakens your character and begins play.

-This disconnects you from the game, and causes your character to fall into a deep sleep.
+This disconnects you from the game, and causes your character to fall into a deep sleep from which they will not wake until you reconnect.

-Displays the numerous guidelines that are used to encouraged fair and fun interaction with others during your stay on Cybersphere.
+Displays the numerous guidelines that are used to encourage fair and fun interaction with others during your stay on Cybersphere.

 Use this command to report problems with the game.
 Please err on the side of caution, and report anything that seems unusual.